 Elizabeth Ortega, a legal marketing strategist and founder of ECO Strategic Communications in Miami, has collaborated with international and domestic law firms in nearly every aspect of the business of law for more than 20 years.
 Her educational background in journalism and mass communications together with her commitment to leadership development guides her counsel to lawyers who are international thought leaders.

 The Basel Institute on Governance, an independent not-for-profit competence center associated with the University of Basel, collaborates worldwide with the public and private sectors to combat corruption and other financial crimes and improve the quality of governance.

-Members have the highest ethical and moral standards, as well as unimpeachable character.
+Fellows have the highest ethical and moral standards, as well as unimpeachable character.
 To be considered for membership, a professional must have been fully engaged in the practice of litigation of financial and economic crime cases for at least 20 years.
 Geographic distribution is open.
 Significantly, no qualified candidate will be excluded from consideration or denied membership due to race, gender, religion or national origin.
-The Academy and its members seek to treat every person with dignity and respect, and to facilitate an inclusive, collegial atmosphere that celebrates differences in its membership.
+The Academy and its fellows seek to treat every person with dignity and respect, and to facilitate an inclusive, collegial atmosphere that celebrates differences in its membership.